matrix-org/synapse/docs/workers.md

 To enable this, the worker must have a HTTP replication listener configured, have a `worker_name` and be listed in the `instance_map` config.
-The same worker can handle multiple streams.
+The same worker can handle multiple streams, but unless otherwise documented, each stream can only have a single writer.

 For example, to move event persistence off to a dedicated worker, the shared configuration would include:

 ```yaml
 instance_map: